TommyMandex/Summer_of_PWN/README.md

 ## Summer of PWN
-Repo for exploit scripts completed for PWN challenges
+Repo for exploit scripts completed for pwn challenges.